gi-joe-moto/flex-plugin-error-demo/README.md

-# Your custom Twilio Flex Plugin
+# Flex Plugin Duplicate display issue

-Twilio Flex Plugins allow you to customize the apperance and behavior of [Twilio Flex](https://www.twilio.com/flex).
-If you want to learn more about the capabilities and how to use the API, check out our [Flex documentation](https://www.twilio.com/docs/flex).
+If you run this plugin it will eventually display the hello world component twice.
+I don't not know of a way to force it to display the issue but it will eventually happen.

 ## Setup